Scroll Down for Poultry recipes

 How to make it:

 1. Position a rack 8 inches below the heat source and preheat the oven broiler for 15 minutes.
 Trim the chicken of any fat and cartilage and pat dry.
 Put them into a shallow glass or ceramic dish.
-Lightly season them on all sides with Hostess City Southern Hospitality Blend.
+Lightly season them on all sides with Your choice of the Salt Table seasoning blend noted above.

 2. Sprinkle the chopped garlic with the pinch of salt and, with the side of a knife blade, scrape and rub to a puree.
 Scoop it into a small bowl.
 Whisk the mustard into garlic, then whisk in the vermouth and olive oil.
-Season lightly with more Hostess City Southern Hospitality Blend.
+Season lightly with more Salt Table Blend.
 Pour this over the chicken, turning to coat it, and let it marinate 15-30 minutes.

 3. Rub a rimmed baking sheet or bottom of flameproof (broiler safe) casserole with olive oil.
 Lift the chicken breasts from the marinade, put them skin-side down in pan, and brush them well with the marinade.